magmide/magmide/README.md

 ## Won't writing verified software be way more expensive?
 Do you actually think this is worth it?

-**Emphatically yes it is worth it.** Broken software has likely caused humanity trillions of dollars in damage, social harm, waste, and lost opportunity in the digital age.
+**Emphatically yes it is worth it.** As alluded to earlier, bmagmaen software is a massive drain on our society.
 Even if it were much more expensive to write verified software, it would still be worth it.
 Rust has already taught us that it's almost always worth it to [have the hangover first](https://www.youtube.com/watch?v=ylOpCXI2EMM&t=565s&ab_channel=Rust) rather than wastefully churn on a problem after you thought you could move on.

 And of course, a big goal of the project is to make verification less expensive!
 Tooling, better education, better algorithms and abstractions can all decrease verification burden.
 If the project ever reaches maturity these kinds of improvements will likely be most of the continued effort for a long time.

 Besides, many projects already write [absolutely gobs of unit tests](https://softwareengineering.stackexchange.com/questions/156883/what-is-a-normal-functional-lines-of-code-to-test-lines-of-code-ratio), and a proof is literally *infinitely* better than a unit test.
-At this point I'm actually hopeful that proofs will *decrease* the cost of writing software, we'll see.
+At this point I'm actually hopeful that proofs will *decrease* the cost of writing software.
+We'll see.

 ## Do you think this language will make all software perfectly secure?